mlomnitz/STARlight/README.md

  - Interpret the result.
 We have provided a macro to convert the output into a [ROOT](https://root.cern.ch/) TTree:
      - root -b -q -l ~/the_path/eSTARlight/trunk/utils/ConvertStarlightAsciiToTree.C
      - TTree is output to slight.root

+## What is new?
+Although eSTARlight inherits many methods from STARlight, it required sufficient changes to motiviate a separate distribution.
+As such, the source code includes many new/changed classes relative to the original STARlight package.
+In this section we will provide a brief overview of some important chages.

+### New classes
+ - gammaeluminosity: Generates look-up tables for electron-ion collisions.
+ - e_wideResonanceCrossSection: Coherent vector meson production using wide resonance in _eX_ collisions.
+ - e_narrowResonanceCrossSection: Coherent vector meson production using narrow resonance in _eX_ collisions.
+ - e_starlightStandalone: Similar to STARlight case, calls methods to initialize and produce events and decay them.
+ - e_starlight: Reads in inputParameters and checks their validity.
+ - e_main: Driver program, initiates and calls e_starlightStandalone.
+ - eXevent: Contained for e+X event information (analogous to upcEvent in STARlight).

+### Modified classes
+ - beambeamsystem: Add support for electron beam.
+ - readinluminosity: Methods to read the look up tables for _ep_ and _eA_ have been added.
+ - photonNucleusCrossSection: Methods to calculate photon flux and _$\gamma$X --> VX_ cross-section.
+ - nucleus: Add support for electron (Z=1,A=0).
+ - inputParameters: Add inputParamters for eSTARlight, including: min(max) $\gamma$ energy($k$) and virtuality($Q^2$), number of $k$ and $Q^2$ bins, electron energy, ...
+ - gammaavm: Add methods to generate kinematic variables and momenta to finite virtuality.
+Also generate outgoing electron and target.
+ - filewriter: Increased precision for event catalogue.
+Necesary for scattered target and electron.
+ - eventfilewriter: Add implementation for eXevent to include scattered target and electron in event catalogue.